JsLth/steamr/README.md

 ## Example

-`steamr` implements most important data collection functions from both the official Web API and the internal API of Steam.
+`steamr` implements most important data collection functions from both the official Web API and the storefront API of Steam.
 Many functions operate around a so-called application ID or `appid`.
 One way to find the app ID for a game is to search for it programmatically: